How to Start an LLC in Mississippi | 2023 Guide

 Steps on How to Start an LLC in Mississippi

-To form an LLC for your Mississippi business, you must follow the guidelines that include naming your LLC, hiring a Registered Agent, filing your Certificate of Formation, creating your LLC operating agreement, getting an employer identification number, opening a bank account and getting business licenses and permits.
+To form an LLC for your business, you must follow the guidelines that include naming your LLC, hiring a Registered Agent, filing your Certificate of Formation, creating your LLC operating agreement, getting an employer identification number, opening a bank account and getting business licenses and permits.

 Step 1: Name your LLC in Mississippi